 Glue PLA con acetone

-Glueing the PLA using acetone is an experimental technique that I discovered in the following video of Thomas Sanladerer, one of the most famous 3D printing youtubers.
+Glueing PLA using acetone is an experimental technique that I discovered in the following video of Thomas Sanladerer, one of the most famous 3D printing youtubers.

 As you’re going to see, the initial intention of the video was to smooth the PLA pieces with acetone, but the result is not very satisfactory.
 However, the surfaces of the pieces soften enough to allow them to stick to each other.
 You can use acetone to join large flat surfaces of ABS.

 The Dremel’s technique for PLA welding

-This technique doesn’t require glue or any other material: it consists of friction welding the PLA using a Dremel or any other multirotary tool.
+This technique doesn’t require glue or any other material: it consists of friction welding the PLA using a Dremel or any other rotary tool.
 A piece of filament is inserted into the Dremel’s mandrel and rotated in contact with the part so that the filament, melted by friction, fills the gaps and bonds the PLA parts.